kvarak/dnd/docs/_Classes/paladin.md

 - *(a)* a priest’s pack or *(b)* an explorer’s pack
 - Chain mail and a holy symbol

 ### Divine Sense
 The presence of strong evil registers on your senses like a noxious odor, and powerful good rings like heavenly music in your ears.
 As an ***action***, you can open your awareness to detect such forces.
-Until the end of your next turn, you know the location of any celestial, fiend, or undead within 60 ft, not behind total cover.
+Until the end of your next turn, you know the location of any celestial, fiend or undead within 60 ft, not behind total cover.
 You know the type (celestial, fiend, or undead) of being, but not its identity.

 Within the same radius, you also detect the presence of any place or object that has been consecrated or desecrated, as with the *hallow* spell.